 Early microchipping and registration is strongly recommended as many animals under 6 months of age are regularly lost from their homes.

 Before registering your dog or cat it must be microchipped.
 This can be done at your local vet.
 Registration can then take place at your local Council.
 Please ensure you bring a copy of the microchip registration form with you when registering your pet.

 Desexing means that lifetime registration is cheaper, pets don't stray, they are cleaner and less likely to be involved in territory disputes or attacks.

 Companion Animals Website

-The Companion Animals Website provides valuable information for companion animal owners and links to a number of brochures and forms.
+The Companion Animals Website provides valuable resources for companion animal owners including online registration, registration fees and links to a number of brochures and forms.